 Also, there are additional tax deductions on PF withdrawal.
 So, we must keep the PF amount safe for our retirement only.

 Another important thing to know for your EPF account is that the employees have an option of continuing the same PF account.
 The PF account balance accumulated in the previous organisation’s account can be transferred to the account of the new organisation.
 So, you do not have to manage several accounts.
 The salary deductions from all the organisations get accumulated in a single account.

 Also, if the PF amount is not transferred within 3 years of leaving the organisations, it becomes difficult procedure to follow.
 So, it is important to make sure that the accounts are clubbed together with a new account for a proper capital appreciation.

 Lastly, to avoid the hassle of transferring and managing multiple accounts of your previous organisations, it is advised to get your UAN (Unique Account Number).
 Now, you must be thinking what is UAN?

-UAN or Unique Account Number is a number provided by the EPFO (Employee’s Employee Provident Fund Organization) that helps manage multiple accounts through a single portal.
+UAN or Universal account number is a number provided by the EPFO (Employee’s Employee Provident Fund Organization) that helps manage multiple accounts through a single portal.
 So, to ensure proper management of an EPF account, it is suggested to get a UAN number.